 Kishenchand found support in Anwar Hussain, who hung around, helping him add 149.
 Then Fazal Mahmood walked out, and the pair made merry at the expense of Sohoni, Commandur Rangachari, Ghulam Ahmed, and Sadu Shinde, adding 207 in quick time.
 Kishenchand though, eventually was run out for a career-best 218 (in 370 minutes), while Fazal remained unbeaten on 100.
 North Zone secured a 279-run lead and won by ten wickets.
 That innings, along with a couple of others, earned him a spot in the 1947-48 tour of Australia.

 Unfortunately, those remained Kishenchand’s only fifty on the tour, as he finished with 418 runs at 24.58.
-He played in four of the five Tests.
-He scored one and a golden duck at The Gabba, Brisbane on debut, while in the second Test he managed 44 (almost half of his career runs), adding 70 for the seventh stand with Dattu Phadkar.
+He played in 4 of the 5 Tests.
+He scored 1 and a golden duck at The Gabba, Brisbane on debut, while in the second Test he managed 44 (almost half his career runs), adding 70 for the seventh stand with Dattu Phadkar.
 He was dropped for the next Test, and followed it with ten and a duck at Adelaide Oval and 14 and another duck at MCG.

 Back home, and a brief comeback

 The family had meanwhile moved to Gujarat, and Kishenchand began his journey with 50 and 21 for Gujarat against Baroda at Ahmedabad.
 He did a commendable job against the touring Commonwealth XI (that had George Tribe, Frank Worrell, Fred Freer, and Cec Pepper in their line-up) starting with a run of 91, 42, 39, 49, and 79, and finished the season with 551 runs at 61.55, and was named an Indian Cricketer of the Year.